waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LIGHTHOUSE SAILOR CRASH (CRITICAL):** Previously observed that interacting with the Sailor at Olivine Lighthouse 5F (8, 11) and advancing his dialogue to the battle prompt caused a game-breaking crash.
 A recent test (Turn 43093) resulted in only dialogue.
 The crash may be conditional.
 AVOID BATTLE INTERACTION.
 - **LIGHTHOUSE SAILOR CRASH 2 (CRITICAL):** Interacting with the Sailor at Olivine Lighthouse 3F (9, 2) while standing on the warp at (9, 3) causes a game-breaking crash, corrupting all save data.
 AVOID THIS INTERACTION.
 - **Olivine Lighthouse Descent Puzzle:** Solved.
 The solution involved ascending to 6F and finding a new pit on the eastern side at (16, 5) or (17, 5) to access the eastern sections of the lower floors.
+- **Battle Tower Hallway:** I was moved through this map via script and did not get a chance to mark the warps.
+If I return, I must mark the warps at (0, 1) and (15, 1).

 #### CianwoodLugiaSpeechHouse Escape Log
 - **Objective:** Exit the house.
 Player is trapped with movement locked.